thnikk/Documentation/fightboard.rst

 SOCD cleaning
 -------------
-Left+Right will cancel each other out and Up+Down will function as Down.
+Left+Right will cancel each other out and Up+Down will function as Up.

 Console compatibility with adapters
 -----------------------------------